-Held at the Henry Street Ale House in Brooklyn, NY, these are not “Rating” sessions with a great deal of technical jargon being bantered about.
+Held at the Henry Street Ale House in Brooklyn, NY, these are not “Rating” sessions with a great deal of technical jargon about beer.
 (Minus the Beer Geek pontificating.)
 Do let me know what you think of this video.

-If you haven’t watched the video yet let me warn you that this is a true adventure in hops appreciation.
+If you haven’t watched the video yet, let me warn you that this is a real adventure in hops appreciation.
 As you can see from the pictures of the can (LINK), this is just the kind of brew that it claims to be.
-The basic but attractive labeling on the aluminum can one of the most informative I have ever seen.
-If more breweries did there labeling in a similar informative format rather than trying to impress the customer with graphics.
+The necessary but attractive labeling on the aluminum can, one of the most informative I have ever seen if more breweries did there labeling in a similar educational format rather than trying to impress the customer with graphics.